atrick/atrick.github.io/design/TypeSafeMemory.rst

    determined by Swift's ABI for type layout.
 The addresses may be either disjoint or overlapping.
-If they overlap the offset must be determined to be either a named or indexed subobject or known byte offset.
+If they overlap the offset must be determined to be either a named or indexed subobject or known byte offset relative to the other.
 In other words, the access path of each load and store must be comparable given layout compatibility guarantees.
 In the case of inout arguments, for the purpose of this rule, the address expressions include both generation of the argument (caller side) and its use (callee side).

 Additionally, the type of the memory access itself must be compatible with the element type as follows: